Call for major parties to back Normanville abattoir rebuild

-Federal Member for Mayo Rebekha Sharkie has called on both the major parties to commit to a $6 million Federal Government loan so a private operator can upgrade the Normanville Abattoirs to an export standard facility.
+Federal Member for Mayo Rebekha Sharkie has called on both the major parties to commit to a $6 million Federal Government loan so a private operator can upgrade the Normanville Abattoir to an export standard facility.

-The Centre Alliance MP made the call today following a recent meeting with representatives Ternakan Kamran Exports (TKE), the Malaysian owners of the abattoir, and a further visit to the site.
+The Centre Alliance MP made the call today following a recent meeting with representatives from Ternakan Kamran Exports (TKE), the Malaysian owners of the abattoir, and a further visit to the site.

 “Ternakan Kamran Exports bought this facility in 2015 with the ambition of expanding its retail meat market in Malaysia by having their own abattoir in Australia, and yet four years down the track this job-creating project is languishing for lack of modest government support to bring the abattoir up to Australian standards,” Rebekha said.

 “At a State Government level, both the major parties have sat on their hands with regards to this job-creating enterprise.